r0ck3r008/TCoin/README.txt

 Names and UFID of group members:
-Naman Arora - UFID:
+Naman Arora - UFID: 39790439
 Drona Banerjee - UFID: 46627749

 Steps to run the code:

 Step 1 - Create a mix project
-Step 2 - Execute the code using mix run Proj1.exs start_number end_number
+Step 2 - Execute the code using mix run proj1.exs start_number end_number

-Number of worker actors created = end_number - start_number
+Number of worker actors created = (end_number - start_number) + 2

+Size of work unit = Checking the vampire qualities of one number from the range provided

-Result of running your program for: mix run proj1.exs 100000 200000
+Result of running program for: mix run proj1.exs 100000 200000

 102510 201 510
 163944 396 414